michael-sumner/go-make-things/content/articles/2018/2018-03-14-preventing-cross-site-scripting-attacks-when-using-innerHTML-in-vanilla-javascript.md

 - JavaScript
 ---

+_**IMPORTANT:** some of the information in this article is out-of-date.
+[Please read this update article instead.](/how-to-sanitize-third-party-content-with-vanilla-js-to-prevent-cross-site-scripting-xss-attacks/)_

 I generally use `innerHTML` to [inject HTML into an element with vanilla JavaScript](/adding-markup-to-an-element-with-vanilla-js/).

 Yesterday, one of my students asked me about the danger of cross-site scripting (XSS) when using this property.
 He had been told that it's insecure and to never use it.